kayusDSA/Palmora-Group-HR-Analysis/README.md

 Research & Development: Over 19% gap in Abuja and Lagos.
 Legal and Training: High disparities in Abuja and Kaduna.
 Services and Business Development: Gaps noticeable in Abuja and Kaduna.
+Findings shows that Kaduna paid out the highest total amount ($137,890,568.33) to all her employees.
 Furthermore, study reveals minimum Wage Compliance Failure.
 New regulation mandates a minimum salary of $90,000 for all employees in the manufacturing sector.
 Only 292 out of 946 employees (~31%) meet this requirement.